Marker Logo

 this page online

 just south of Calle Aldama, on the left when traveling south.
 The marker is northwest of the kiosk of the Central Park of Huimilpan.
 Touch for map.
-Marker is in this post office area: Huimilpan QUE 76950, Mexico.
+Memorial is in this post office area: Huimilpan QUE 76950, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 23 kilometers of this marker, measured as the crow flies.
-The Mexican Constitution of 1917 (here, next to this marker); Introduction of Electricity to Huimilpan (within shouting distance of this marker); Pedro Escobedo (approx. 19.7 kilometers away); Senegal de las Palomas (approx. 20.3 kilometers away); Miguel Hidalgo (approx. 20.7 kilometers away in Guanajuato); 400th Anniversary of the founding of Coroneo (approx. 21.8 kilometers away in Guanajuato); The Atrium Wall of Coroneo (approx. 21.8 kilometers away in Guanajuato); Father Joseph Kentenich (approx. 22.5 kilometers away).
+At least 8 other markers are within 23 kilometers of this marker, measured as the crow flies: The Mexican Constitution of 1917 (here, next to this marker); Introduction of Electricity to Huimilpan (within shouting distance of this marker); Pedro Escobedo (approx. 19.7 kilometers away); Senegal de las Palomas (approx. 20.3 kilometers away); Miguel Hidalgo (approx. 20.7 kilometers away in Guanajuato); 400th Anniversary of the founding of Coroneo (approx. 21.8 kilometers away in Guanajuato); The Atrium Wall of Coroneo (approx. 21.8 kilometers away in Guanajuato); Father Joseph Kentenich (approx. 22.5 kilometers away).
 Touch for a list and map of all markers in Huimilpan.

 Miguel Hidalgo y Costilla Marker image.
 Click for full size.

-Photographed By J. Makali Bruton, November 4, 2017
+Photographed by J. Makali Bruton, November 4, 2017

 2. Miguel Hidalgo y Costilla Marker